-Our current memorandum and articles of association provide that in respect of all matters subject to a shareholders' vote, each Class A ordinary share is entitled to 10 votes and each Class C ordinary share is entitled to five votes.
-Mr. Xiaopeng He, our co-founder, chairman and chief executive officer, Mr. Heng Xia, our co-founder, director and president, and Mr. Tao He, our co-founder, director and senior vice president, beneficially own all the Class B ordinary shares issued and outstanding, which will represent % of the voting power of our total issued and outstanding shares immediately after the completion of this offering, assuming the underwriters do not exercise their option to purchase additional ADSs.
-Alibaba beneficially owns all of our issued Class C ordinary shares and 13,300,000 Class A ordinary shares represented by ADSs.
-As a result, Alibaba will exercise % of the voting power of our total issued and outstanding shares immediately after the completion to purchase additional ADSs.
-In addition, pursuant to our current memorandum and articles of association, Taobao China Holding Limited, a wholly-owned subsidiary of Alibaba, is entitled to designate one director to our board and remove such director, provided, however, in the event that Taobao China Holding Limited.
+Our current memorandum and articles of association provide that in respect of all matters subject to a shareholders' vote, each Class A ordinary share is entitled to one vote, each Class B ordinary share is entitled to 10 votes and each Class C ordinary share is entitled to five votes.
+Mr. Xiaopeng He, our co-founder, chairman and chief executive officer, Mr. Heng Xia, our co-founder, director and president, and Mr. Tao He, our co-founder, director and senior vice president, beneficially own all the Class B ordinary shares issued and outstanding, which will represent 70.6% of the voting power of our total issued and outstanding shares immediately after the completion of this offering, assuming the underwriters do not exercise their option to purchase additional ADSs.
+Alibaba beneficially owns all of our issued Class C ordinary shares immediately after the completion of this offering, assuming the underwriters do not exercise their option to purchase additional ADSs.
+Alibaba will exercise 14.7% of the voting power of our total issued and outstanding shares immediately after the completion to purchase additional ADSs.
+In addition, pursuant to our current memorandum and articles of association, Taobao China Holding Limited, a wholly-owned subsidiary of Alibaba, is entitled to designate one director to our board and remove such director, provided, however, in the event that Taobao China Holding Limited, together with its affiliates, ceases to hold at least 10% of our issued and outstanding shares, such director designation right will be terminated.
 As a result, Mr. Xiaopeng He, Mr. Heng Xia, Mr. Tao He and Alibaba have the ability to control or exert significant influence over important corporate matters, investors may be prevented from affecting important corporate matters involving our company that require approval of shareholders, including:

-- the composition of our board of directors and, through it, any determinations with respect to our operations, business direction and policies, including the appointment and removal of officers; - any determinations with respect to mergers or other business combinations; - our disposition of substantially all of our assets; and - any change in control.
+- the composition of our board of directors and, through it, any determinations with respect to our operations, business direction and policies, including the appointment and removal of officers; - any determinations with respect to mergers or other business combinations;

+- our disposition of substantially all of our assets; and - any change in control.